AvolitesLtd/TitanManual/docs/effects/shape-generator.md

 shapes to have a Phase Offset of 180 degrees.* Without the phase offset, both shapes would reach full at the same time.

+>   After adjusting offset or phase, it is useful to **Restart** the shape so
+    you can see how it will look when fired from a cue.
+Press \[Restart Shapes\] on the shape Edit menu.

 Shape Direction
 ---------------